 Testing for Covid-19 has rapidly become a regular part of our lives.
 However, there has been much debate about the reliability of lateral flow test results, with some concern over false positives.
 But new research reveals that lateral flow tests are much more accurate than previously thought.
+Which means they can now be widely used as Rapid Antigen Tests and as RAT tests for kids, easing the burden on COVID testing facilities.

 What are lateral flow tests?